SuperMansion

-SuperMansion is an American adult animated stop-motion sitcom created by Matthew Senreich and Zeb Wells.
+SuperMansion is an American adult animated stop-motion sitcom created by Matthew Senreich and Zeb Wells for Crackle.
 The series stars Bryan Cranston, Heidi Gardner, Tucker Gilmore, Keegan-Michael Key, Tom Root, Yvette Nicole Brown, Zeb Wells, and Jillian Bell.
 The series premiered on Crackle on October 8, 2015.
-The series was renewed for a third season which was released on May 7, 2018.
+The series was renewed for a third and final season which was released on May 7, 2018.
 The series was removed from Crackle after it was fully sold to Chicken Soup for the Soul Entertainment in 2020.

-The series is currently available on Freevee as of December 14, 2022.

 Plot

 The League of Freedom is a superhero group that is led by the aging superhero Titanium Rex.
 From their base called SuperMansion in the fictional city of Storm City, Titanium Rex and his fellow superheroes Black Saturn, American Ranger, Jewbot/Robobot, Cooch, and Brad struggle to keep the team relevant when occasionally visited by the government accountant Sgt.
 Agony even if it involves fighting an assortment of supervillains like Dr. Devizo as well as Titanium Rex's daughter Lex Lightning.

 In season two, Dr. Devizo and Lex Lightning form the Injustice Club in order to combat the League of Freedom.
 In addition, the League of Freedom deals with a Subtopian invasion led by Titanium Rex's older brother Titanium Dax.

 In season three, the League of Freedom has to share the SuperMansion with the Injustice Club in light of Dr. Devizo helping to stop the Subtopian invasion.